Weather Models

 -

-This WebMap comprises of three layers , namely, HRDPA Observed Accumulated Precipitation - Past 1 day, 3 days and 7 days (feature layer) ; HRDPA SubBasin Precipitation Distribution - Past 1 day, 3 day, and 7 days (feature layer) and Supporting Layers (group layer) - Comprising of Main Cities, Nelson River Basin and Basin Boundaries (feature layers).
+This WebMap comprises of two layers , namely, HRDPA Observed Accumulated Precipitation - Past 1 day, 3 days and 7 days (feature layer) ; and HRDPA SubBasin Precipitation Distribution - Past 1 day, 3 day, and 7 days (feature layer).
 HRDPA is ECCC’s high-resolution precipitation analysis, merging gauge, radar, and HRDPS model data.
 CaPA-HRDPA produces four analyses of 6 hour amounts per day, valid at synoptic hours (00, 06, 12 and 18 UTC) and two 24 hour analysis valid at 06 and 12 UTC.
 A preliminary production is started 1 hour after valid time and a final one is launched 7 hours later.
 This translates into a production of 12 analyses per day.

 -